As construction and energy experts, we perform the most rigorous inspections in the industry.

 Speak with one of our customer service representatives now.

-If your radon levels are elevated, don’t worry!
-Radon levels can be reduced to below the EPA’s guidelines and shouldn’t get in the way of you living/buying a new home.
+If a home’s radon levels are elevated, do not worry!
+Radon can be diverted from the home with a number of strategies.
+These methods will decrease levels to below the EPA’s guidelines and shouldn’t get in the way of you living in or buying a new home.
 Every home is different, so it’s critical that you consult a building professional such as Insight about the next steps.
-There are several methods we can use to mitigate or eliminate the dangerous levels of radon in your home.
-Such as:
+Methods include:

 The USEPA and Illinois Emergency Management Agency (IEMA) has set the recommended action level for radon at 4.0 pCi/l.
 If your radon levels are 4.0 pCi/l or greater, you should start taking correcting measures.